-Fall Semester: For the fall semester, degree-seeking undergraduates (and pre-registered graduate level students with unpaid charges) will be E-billed on or about July 10th, and payment will be due on or about August 10th.
+Fall Semester: Fall charges (based upon the student's registered credit hours), less any credits will be E-billed on or about July 3rd, and shall be due on or about August 4th.
 Credit will be given for third party tuition assistance only if the student provides Longwood with an approved "authorization to bill the employer" prior to Longwood's scheduled billing dates.
 Failure to receive a bill does not waive the requirement for payment when due.

-Spring Semester: For the spring semester, degree-seeking undergraduates (and pre-registered graduate level students with unpaid charges) will be E-billed on or about November 26th, and payment will be due on or about January 2nd.
+Spring Semester: Spring charges (based upon the student's registered credit hours), less any credits will be Ebilled on or about November 21st, and shall be due on or about January 5th.
 Credit will be given for third party tuition assistance only if the student provides Longwood with an approved "authorization to bill the employer" prior to Longwood's scheduled billing dates.
 Failure to receive a bill does not waive requirement for payment when due.